 Recurring Revenue and Customer Satisfaction:

-This may not be a blanket PO or specific known product, but healthy companies in these sectors should be able to count on 80% of their prior year's revenue repeating from existing customers.
+This may not be a blanket PO or a known product, but healthy companies in these sectors should be able to count on 80% of their prior year's revenue repeating from existing customers.

 For companies moving to a digital strategy, launching a new website, or otherwise making a significant investment in overhauling their web presence, expect to double your traffic in a year as a baseline.

-For those regularly engaged in inbound marketing, look for 30%, minimum 20% growth this year.
-Watch for coming algorithm changes, and publish unique, new content regularly.
+For those regularly engaged in inbound marketing, look for 20% to 30% growth this year.
+Watch for coming algorithm changes, and publish unique content regularly.
+Note that the move to Google Analytics 4 (G4) may require you to refresh your baseline metrics.

 Be clear in what you mean by lead.
 New contact?
 MQL?
 SQL?
 Make sure sales and marketing and any partners share the same definition and criteria.